opensearch-project/project-website/_posts/2025-03-27-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512.md

 ![Indexing throughput fp16 for cohere-10m dataset](/assets/media/blog-images/2025-03-24-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512/cohere-10m-indexing-fp16.png){: .img-fluid}

-These results show how the Intel AVX-512 optimizations in the FAISS library can help improve the performance of vector search in multiple OpenSearch workloads, with different dimensions and space types.
+These results show how the Intel AVX-512 optimizations in the Faiss library can help improve the performance of vector search in multiple OpenSearch workloads, with different dimensions and space types.

 # **Conclusion**

-We highlighted some hot functions that show up when performing vector search using FAISS, and how Intel AVX-512 accelerator provides a significant performance boost to OpenSearch by optimizing them.
+We highlighted some hot functions that show up when performing vector search using Faiss, and how Intel AVX-512 accelerator provides a significant performance boost to OpenSearch by optimizing them.

 Our experiments showed a performance boost to throughput of up to 15% for indexing and up to 18% for vector search in OpenSearch, when compared to previous generation AVX2 accelerators.
-Gains are seen across multiple vector dimensions and vector space types, and also improves workload latencies by up to 12%.
+Gains are seen across multiple vector dimensions and vector space types, and also improves query latencies by up to 12%.
 These accelerators are present on Intel instances in most cloud environments including AWS, and can be used seamlessly with OpenSearch.

 To get the most out of your OpenSearch cluster in AWS, consider using the Intel [C7i, M7i, R7i instances](https://aws.amazon.com/ec2/instance-types/) which contain the latest AVX-512 accelerators making them a great choice for vector search workloads.

 # **Future Scope**

 To take this work further, we plan to use advanced features available on Intel 4th Generation Xeon Scalable and newer server processors.
-One of them will be leveraging [AVX512-fp16](https://www.intel.com/content/www/us/en/content-details/669773/intel-avx-512-fp16-instruction-set-for-intel-xeon-processor-based-products-technology-guide.html) arithmetic for the scalar quantizer which is expected to further reduce search latencies and improve indexing throughput.
+One of them will be leveraging [AVX512-fp16](https://www.intel.com/content/www/us/en/content-details/669773/intel-avx-512-fp16-instruction-set-for-intel-xeon-processor-based-products-technology-guide.html) arithmetic for the scalar quantizer which is expected to further reduce search latencies and improve indexing throughput of Faiss SQfp16 (or 2x compression with 'on_disk' mode).

 # **Appendix1**